Take steps to keep your environment safe from poisons

 Proper ventilation and maintenance of equipment is important to prevent exposure to carbon monoxide.

-- Install a battery-operated or battery back-up CO detector on every level of your home.
+- Install a battery-operated or battery back-up carbon monoxide detector on every level of your home.
 Check or replace the device's battery regularly to ensure detectors are working properly.
-If the detector alarms, leave your home immediately and call 911.
+If the detector alarms, leave your home immediately and call 1-800-222-1222 or 9-1-1.

 - Have your fireplace, heating system, water heater and any other gas, oil, or coal burning appliance serviced by a qualified technician every year.